OpenScienceLabs/opensciencelabs.github.io/pages/blog/streamlining-project-automation-with-makim/index.md

 </pre>
 </div>

-### Using environment variables
+### Utilizing Environment Variables

-In the examples above, we have seem some usage of environment variables.
-In this section, we will have a quick overview about how to use it.
+The previous sections demonstrated the use of environment variables.
+Here, we'll delve into their application in more detail.

-**Makim** allows us to use environment variables from environment files (.env) or directly inside the **Makim** configuration file in all three scopes: global, group and/or target.
+**Makim** permits the incorporation of environment variables from `.env` files or directly within the `.makim.yaml` file, applicable at global, group, and target levels.

-Let's take a look into how it would look like:
+Examine an example to understand the implementation:

 ```python